basic search with line numbers

 # exclude noisy lines

-grep -vE "healthcheck|ELB-HealthChecker|robots.txt" access.log | head
+grep -vE "healthcheck|ELB-HealthChecker|robots.txt" access.log | headcut for fields

 cut works best on simple delimited text such as CSV or colon separated records.